vijishmadhavan/ArtLine/README.md

 ## Line Art

 The amazing results that the model has produced has a secret sauce to it.
 The initial model couldn't create the sort of output I was expecting, it mostly struggled with recognizing facial features.
-First success in the project came when the model recognized facial structure.
 Even though (https://github.com/yiranran/APDrawingGAN) produced great results it had limitations like (frontal face photo similar to ID photo, preferably with clear face features, no glasses and no long fringe.)
 I wanted to break-in and produce results that could recognize any pose.
 Achieving proper lines around the face, eyes, lips and nose depends on the data you give the model.
 APDrawing dataset alone was not enough so I had to combine selected photos from Anime sketch colorization pair dataset.
 The combined dataset helped a bit, but nothing impressive.
 So here comes the idea of "blended dataset".

 The success came in with the idea of generating a blended dataset, i.e. to combine the pair.
 I did not find any paper or projects doing it, the idea is kind of giving a hint to the model to recognize what's what!!.
 This secret sauce helped in fixing the issue and generating wonderful output.